exercism/v3/languages/csharp/exercises/concept/string-formatting/.docs/after.md

 ```

 There is both standard and custom formatting for both numbers and dates.
-There is no vital difference between _custom_ and _standard_ except that you have a chance to compose custom format strings out of format letters. "custom" in this context has nothing to do with the `ICustomFormatter` interface which is used when developing your own custom formatters.
+There is no vital difference between _custom_ and _standard_ except that you have a chance to compose custom format strings out of format characters. "custom" in this context has nothing to do with the [`ICustomFormatter`][custom-formatter] interface which is used when developing your own custom formatters.

-#### BCl Formatters and Format Strings
+#### <a name="pookie"></a>BCL Formatters and Format Strings

-The Base Class Library (BCL) provides 6 formatters: `DateTimeFormatInfo`, `NumberFormatInfo` and `EnumFormatInfo`.
+The Base Class Library (BCL) provides 2 formatters: `DateTimeFormatInfo` and `NumberFormatInfo` and 6 groups of format strings.

 The various lists of _format strings_ are below: